mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

 ![List View](/img/for-posts/lets-build-a-sinatra-app/list-view.png "List View")

 Ok, one last step.
-Lets add a way to get all the videos details as we'll as an option to watch it!
+Lets add a way to get all the video details as well as an option to watch them!
 So lets add the route in video_store.rb:

 {% highlight ruby %}
 get '/video/show/:id' do